2.2.4 State benefits

 The Conservative/Liberal Democrat coalition government elected in 2010 introduced substantial changes to the benefits system.
 Its strategy was immediately to cut benefits and, in the medium term, replace many work-related benefits with a new benefit called a Universal Credit.
 Specific measures also included restricting Child Benefit payments to households where neither parent is a higher rate taxpayer, placing a cap on Housing Benefit payments and an overall cap on benefits.

 Following trials in North West England, the coalition government’s major overhaul of the benefits system started to be phased in from October 2013, with Universal Credit replacing Income Support, Housing Benefit, Working Tax Credit (WTC) and Child Tax Credit (CTC), as well as the income-related parts of Jobseeker’s Allowance and Employment and Support Allowance.
 Initially Universal Credit will be paid to new claimants and existing claimants whose circumstances change – for example, if they have another child.
-Subsequently all other claimants will be transferred, in stages, to Universal Credit with the roll-out of the new benefits system expected to be completed in 2017.
+Subsequently all other claimants will be transferred, in stages, to Universal Credit with the roll-out of the new benefits system (for both new and existing claimants) now expected to be finalised in 2022.
 On completion it is anticipated that 12 million working-age claimants will be receiving Universal Credit (BBC, 2013).

 Some of these benefits are means tested: they are made only to those who are assessed to have a certain level of income or less, and in some cases a certain level of assets or less.